wg-lux/agl_anonymizer_pipeline/README.md

 python main.py --image images/your_image.jpg --east_path=None --device="lympus_cv_1500" --validation=true --min_confidence=0.5 --width=320 --height=320
 ```

-Arguments can be set to call the function with different settings.
+Arguments can be set through flags or the system call to change the module settings.

 ## Parameters of the `main` function